🧲 Magnetorheological (MR) Dampers: Advancing Smart Structural Control

-By combining MR dampers, advanced control algorithms, and probabilistic approaches, our research aims to revolutionize structural control, fostering the development of resilient and sustainable structures that can withstand the challenges posed by natural hazards.
+By combining MR dampers, advanced control algorithms, and probabilistic approaches, our research aims to revolutionize structural control and elevate the standard of infrastructure resilience.

 Selected Publications